Valdres: Administration

 Valdres is located in Innlandet county.
-It consists of the municipalities Nord-Aurdal, Sør-Aurdal, Øystre Slidre, Vestre Slidre, Vang and Etnedal.
+It consists of the six municipalities of Nord-Aurdal, Sør-Aurdal, Øystre Slidre, Vestre Slidre, Vang, and Etnedal.
 The main town in the region is Fagernes, where there also is an airport.
 European route E16 is the main highway.
 Valdresbanen, the railroad connection from Oslo, was shut down in 1988 and the tracks are now removed.

 Valdres March

 Valdres March (Valdresmarsjen) is the title of a Norwegian march composed by Johannes Hanssen in the years 1901-1904 and published by Boosey & Hawkes.
 The main theme is based on the signature fanfare for the Valdres Battalion, which is based on an old cow call.
-The following second variation includes a halling from Helgelandsmoen, a small village in Hole, Ringerike.
+The following second variation includes a halling from Helgelandsmoen, a small village in Hole Municipality in Ringerike.
 The melody of the trio section was Hanssen's self composed Hardanger fiddle "slått", which is a pentatonic folk tune, above a drone bass line.
 When the piece was first performed in 1904, the composer played the baritone horn part together with the band of the 2nd Regiment of Norway.